Arjun-0017/Workspace_RTL_GDS_RV_SoC/README.md

 <div align="center">
   INDIA RISC-V SoC Tapeout Program a great initiative by <a href="https://www.vlsisystemdesign.com/" target="_blank">VLSI System Design</a>

-  My objective is to get practical exposure on Complete flow of a chip design i.e RTL-to-GDS and finally Chip Fabrication form this program.
+  My objective is to get practical exposure on Complete flow of a chip design i.e RTL-to-GDS and finally Chip Fabrication, form this program.

   As the program progresses, I'll keep updating this repo with my latest key takeaways from this program.
 </div>